Prembil/QA_Integration_team_test_task/readme.md

 ## Sync-Main.ps1

-The main script to synchronize two directories.
+The main script that mirrors one directory to another directory and reacts to changes in the source directory.

 This script will utilize the other scripts in this repository.

 ```powershell
 [Parameter(Mandatory = $true)]